-As of December 31, 2023, we had cash and cash equivalents of \$22.4 million.
+As of December 31, 2024, we had cash and cash equivalents of \$46.8 million.
 Based on our current business plan, including the Company's expected ability to access additional cash through debt, equity, or other means, we estimate that our current cash and cash equivalents and our anticipated cash flows generated from sales of our products, will be sufficient to meet our anticipated cash requirements over at least the next 12 months from the date of this annual report.
-This assessment is based on forecasts and projections within management's most recent business plan as well as our expected ability to access additional cash through debt, equity or other means, for which at this moment a material uncertainty exists that casts substantial doubt on our ability to continue as a going concern.
+This assessment is based on forecasts and projections within management's most recent business plan as well as our expected ability to access additional cash through debt, equity or other means.
 To meet our long-term financial needs, we may consider raising additional capital to expand our business, to pursue strategic investments, to take advantage of financing opportunities or for other reasons.
 As a result of our expected revenue growth, we expect our accounts receivable and inventory balances to increase.
 Any increase in accounts receivable and inventory may not fully cover corresponding increases in accounts payable and accrued expenses, which could result in greater working capital requirements.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.